kvarak/dnd/docs/_Classes/inquisitor.md

 #### Prayer
 As an ***action*** on your turn, if you have access to a holy symbol or a place of worship, you can say a short prayer to expend your highest available spell slot and regain 4 **Piety**.

 ### Divine Sense
 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.

 Beginning at 2nd level, you can use your ***action*** to open your awareness to detect such forces.
-Until the end of your next turn, you know the location of any celestial, fiend or undead within 60 feet of you that is not behind total cover.
+Until the end of your next turn, you know the location of any celestial, fiend or undead within 60 ft of you that is not behind total cover.
 You know the type (celestial, fiend, or undead) of any being whose presence you sense, but not its identity.
 Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.

 After you have used this feature, you have to complete a short rest to use it again.